 Our research journey started in 2011, with a collaboration with Laban Dance Science Department, Adrian Porter (Degree Year Manager at the National Centre for Circus Arts and former Cirque du Soleil’s Acrobatics coach) and James Wellington (Performing Arts Physiotherapist).
 The aim was to start exploring models for optimal training and provide better health provisions for circus performers.

 We started with physical screenings at Laban and physiotherapist assessments with James Wellington (head physio at Perform Health), to create individualised training and conditioning programmes prior to the rehearsals period.
 The aim was to create an appropriate training program for each member of Mimbre to be able to achieve certain performance objectives.

 When choosing the tests, we tried to consider what was most relevant to Mimbre, in terms of organising the training and doing an individual ‘needs analysis’.

 endurance, agility, mobility/flexibility, balance and coordination, body composition, strength, speed, power and functional movement ability.

 We found that some of tests were more relevant than others, and with a follow up assessment after the rehearsals and touring period we did notice an improvement in the general health and specific abilities of each performer.

 Most recently, Silvia has also collaborated with Glen Stewart, Head of Training at the National Centre for Circus Arts to deepen the knowledge and understanding of the human body in movement, together they launched the first UK Acrobatic Symposium in October 2015.

 The Symposium brought together specialists from sports medicine, dance and movement sciences as well as circus experts.
 The event was very successful and highlighted the general need from circus performers and therapists to understand and know more about our bodies in movement.

-And the details and documentation on the event can be found here:
+Details and documentation on the event can be found here.